tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'Describes the ActedUpon InformationElements assessed by a DataQiualityNeed about which Assertions arising from the DataQualityNeed would apply.'
+'Describes the ActedUpon InformationElements assessed by a DataQualityNeed about which Assertions arising from the DataQualityNeed would apply.'

 ### Comment